-If you’re on active military duty, and you took out a mortgage before you went on active duty, you are entitled to a raft of protections against foreclosure.
+If you’re a military servicemember, and you took out a mortgage before you went on active duty, you are entitled to a raft of protections against foreclosure.
 The federal law that provides these benefits is called the Servicemembers Civil Relief Act (SCRA).
-(To learn about other protections for those serving in the military, visit our topic page on Special Protections for the Military: Bankruptcy, Foreclosure & Debt Collection.)
+(To learn about other protections for those serving in the military, see Legal Protections for America's Military: The Servicemembers Civil Relief Act.)

 Even threats to foreclose without going to court are illegal.
 Because judicial foreclosures are much more expensive and typically take much longer than nonjudicial foreclosures, you might have a better chance of working something out with your lender.
 Also, you might be able to get a delay (the legal term is “stay”) of the foreclosure procedure if you request it from the court.

 If the lender starts a foreclosure lawsuit and you don’t respond to it, the court will order a default judgment against you while you’re on active duty or within 60 days after your active duty ends), you may ask the court to reopen the judgment.
 The court will reopen the judgment so you can defend yourself if it appears to the court that:

 The interest rate on a mortgage incurred before you entered active duty must be reduced to 6% while you’re on active duty and for one year thereafter.
 (You can get the reduction for other types of other obligations, too—for example, car loans and credit cards—but only for the duration of the period of military service.)
 Past payments of interest over 6% while you were on active duty must be forgiven (refunded), and the mortgage payment must be reduced to reflect the lower interest rate while it is in force.
 (50 U.S.C. § 3937).